Visiting Long & Brier Island, Nova Scotia

 How To Get To Long & Brier Island

 At the end of Digby Neck, you’ll drive onto a short ferry ride to Tiverton, Long Island.
 To get from Long Island to Brier Island you’ll take a second ferry from Freeport to Westport.
-The ferries are short and usually cost $7 each and only take cash, however currently (August 2020) they weren’t collecting fares due to Covid-19 concerns.
+The ferries are short, free and run 24 hours a day.

 Getting from Halifax to Brier Island takes about 4 hours.
 You’ll need to line up your driving time with the ferries.
 The ferry leaves the mainland at half past the hour, and then leaves Long Island to go to Brier Island on the hour.
 This lines up so that if you drive straight from one ferry to the other you won’t have to wait long.